MuseMath/Simple-DataBase-App/README.md

 # Simple-DataBase-App

-This simple databse appliaction implentes the following:
+This simple databse appliaction implements the following:

 Insert = First and Last name, and email.